-Review Pretest Statistics: The results of the pretest sample should be analyzed by a psychometrician, who will review the results (allow several days) for difficulty, discrimination, and reliability.
+Review Pretest Statistics: The results of the pretest sample should be analyzed by a psychometrician, who will review the results for psychometric aspects such as item difficulty, item discrimination, and score reliability.
 Items with potential issues will be flagged, and an explanation provided if possible.
-Items are then jointly reviewed in another workshop by subject matter experts and the psychometrician, and items are tossed or revised if needed.
-Depending on the number and quality of the items, this can take several days worth of work.
+Items are then jointly reviewed in another workshop by subject matter experts and the psychometrician, and items are retired, replaced, or revised as needed.
+Depending on the number and quality of the items, this can take several days' worth of work.